seekshreyas/obidroid/NLPprojectProposal.md

 #### Acceptable Ground Rules

-- From our point of view, we would like to aim for casting a wider net overall so as to flag most of the potentially unfair apps.
+- From our point of view, we would like to cast a wider net overall so as to flag most of the potentially unfair apps.
 Hence, __False Positives__ for good apps that may be flagged for closer view is an acceptable scenario.
 - Also, if an unfair app doesn't have sufficient user reviews, it would be hard to ascertain their unfairness.

 #### Assessment Scenarios